ZeroWBC: Learning Natural Whole-Body Humanoid Interaction from Human Egocentric Data: Method

 \subsection{Data Collection}

-Collecting data via robot teleoperation is exceedingly difficult, as it demands seamless coordination between the robot and the operator.
-This complexity creates a significant bottleneck, rendering large-scale data acquisition nearly impractical.
-To address this challenge, we employ an efficient alternative: human-centric data collection.
-Our setup utilizes a chest-mounted GoPro camera integrated with a motion capture system (either optical or inertial).
-This approach requires only a MoCap suit and a portable action camera, offering high scalability and low acquisition costs.
-During inference, the robot perceives the environment through an identical camera configuration.
-To minimize the domain gap between human and robot perspectives, we ensure that the camera mounting height during data collection is strictly aligned with the robot's camera height, as illustrated in Fig. \ref{human and humannoid camera}.
+Robot teleoperation data collection is difficult and costly, as it requires precise coordination between the robot and the operator, making large-scale acquisition impractical.
+We instead adopt a human-centric data collection pipeline.
+Our setup combines a chest-mounted GoPro camera with an inertial or optical motion capture system, requiring only a MoCap suit and a portable action camera.
+This design is low-cost and highly scalable.
+During inference, the robot uses the same camera configuration for perception.
+To reduce the domain gap between human and robot viewpoints, we align the camera height during data collection with the robot camera height.